No applications for construction of new wind farm in the North Sea

 Last checked on:

-The Netherlands Enterprise Agency (RVO) has not received any applications for the construction and operation of a new Wind Farm in the North Sea, on the Nederwiek I-A Site.
-Due to rising costs and less demand for electricity than previously expected, the development of offshore wind energy is under pressure.
-The Ministry of Climate Policy and Green Growth (KGG) already took into account that there might not be any applications.
+The Netherlands Enterprise Agency (RVO) has not received any applications for construction and operation of a new wind farm in the North Sea, at Nederwiek Site I-A. Due to rising costs and less demand for electricity than previously expected, development of offshore wind energy is under pressure.
+The Ministry of Climate Policy and Green Growth (KGG) already anticipated that there might not be any applications.
 There will be a new tender round in 2026, in which the measures of an action plan will be included.

 No surprise

 In recent years, the market for offshore wind energy has grown rapidly.
-Thanks to innovation and upscaling, offshore wind farms were built without subsidy since 2018.
-Meanwhile, the market for offshore wind energy has changed rapidly and significantly.
-The costs for wind farm developers have risen.
-The sustainability of Dutch industry, among others, is lagging behind.
-This has made it more difficult for wind farm developers to conclude long-term electricity contracts before the construction of a wind farm starts.
+Thanks to innovation and scaling up, offshore wind farms were built without subsidy since 2018.
+Since then, the market for offshore wind energy has changed rapidly and significantly.
+Costs for wind farm developers have risen.
+The transition to sustainability in Dutch industry, among others, is progressing slower than expected.
+This has made it more difficult for wind farm developers to secure long-term power purchase contracts before the construction of a wind farm starts.
 This has reduced their willingness to invest.

 This is also reflected in other European countries, such as Germany, Denmark, the United Kingdom and Belgium.
-There, too, no applications were received for permits or permit rounds were postponed due to limited interest from the market.
-For the Nederwiek I-A site, the tender criteria had already been adjusted to the current market conditions to make this permit round more attractive.
+There, too, no applications were received for permits, or permit rounds were postponed due to limited interest from the market.
+For the Nederwiek I-A (NW I-A) site, the tender criteria had already been adjusted to current market conditions to make this permit round more attractive.

-The Ministry already took into account that there might not be any applications for the Nederwiek I-A Site.
+The Ministry anticipated that there might not be any applications for the NW I-A site.
 That is why the Minister of Climate Policy and Green Growth presented the Offshore Wind Energy Action Plan on 16 September 2025.
-This contains measures to financially support the construction of new wind farms.
-The plan also provides solutions to further stimulate the demand for offshore wind energy.
+This contains measures to financially support construction of new wind farms.
+The plan also provides solutions to further stimulate demand for offshore wind energy.

-The government is taking action to prevent the development of offshore wind farms from coming to a standstill next year:
+The Government is taking action to prevent development of offshore wind farms from coming to a standstill next year:

-These steps will help us to become more energy independent from other countries and to improve the competitiveness of our industry.
+These steps will help us become more energy independent from other countries and improve the competitiveness of our industry.
 Offshore wind energy provides clean energy that further reduces CO₂ emissions.

 Want to know more?